Posted on

 It aptly taps into the psychology of FOMO (Fear of Missing Out) and prompts subscribers to act swiftly before the opportunity slips away.

-You can use Icegram Express WordPress email marketing plugin to create awesome newsletters and highlight the scarcity effect more properly.
+You can use the Icegram Express WordPress email marketing plugin to create awesome newsletters and highlight the scarcity effect more properly.
 Grab Express here!

 If you’re in the online business or selling something on WordPress, there comes a time when clearing out old inventory is not just a necessity but an opportunity to shine in sales.